pyTooling/pyTooling/doc/DataStructures/Tree.rst

 ================

 Each node has a reference to its :term:`parent node <parent>`.
-In case, the node is the :term:`root node <root>`, the parent reference is :py:data:`None`.
-The parent-child relation can be set at node creation time, or a parent can be assigned to a node at any later time via property :py:attr:`~pyTooling.Tree.Node.Parent`.
+In case, the node is the :term:`root node <root>`, the parent reference is :data:`None`.
+The parent-child relation can be set at node creation time, or a parent can be assigned to a node at any later time via property :attr:`~pyTooling.Tree.Node.Parent`.
 The same property can be used to retrieve the current parent reference.

 .. code-block:: python